Spinneys, the home of some of the highest quality products, grocery, and baked goods, has a lot more to it than what meets the naked eye.

 By the late 1950s, Spinneys had to rethink its presence in Baghdad.
 The July 14 revolution fired up in what became known as the 1958 Iraqi coup d’état.
-The supermarket chain had yet again to relocate, and this time it chose Dubai where it opened its branch in 1961.
+The supermarket chain had yet again to relocate, and this time it chose Dubai in the United Arab Emirates where it opened its branch in 1961.

 Less than 30 years after operating in Lebanon, Spinneys had also to make a tough choice.
 It was early during the civil war, and Beirut Old Souks wasn’t a safe area anymore.